notmucht0it/SmashTerminal/README.txt

 cd
 The cd command takes in one argument separated from the main command by at least one whitespace and attempts to switching the current working directory to the specified path.
 Here is an example -> "cd   .."
-This will fail is the path is non-viable or more than one argument is passed
+This will fail if the path is non-viable or more than one argument is passed

 exit
 The exit command takes in no arguments and closes the shell safely.
 If arguments are included, the shell will not exit.